-- Press the emergency OFF switch into the position ○. - Switch on the ignition by turning the ignition key to the ON position. - After you switch on the ignition, you can hear the fuel pump working for about two seconds.
-The function test of the combination instrument is run at the same time. - Shift the transmission to neutral. - ✓ The green idling speed indicator lamp N lights up. - Press the electric starter button 3.
+- Press the emergency OFF switch into the position ○. - Switch on the ignition by turning the ignition key to the ON $\bigcirc$ position. - ✓ After you switch on the ignition, you can hear the fuel pump working for about two seconds.
+The function test of the combination instrument is run at the same time. - ✓ The ABS warning lamp lights up and goes back out after starting off. - Shift the transmission to neutral. - ✓ The green idling speed indicator lamp N 1 lights up. - Press the electric starter button 3.